sami-mkw/800-63-4/sp800-63c/sec8_security.ja.md

 established with the IdP prior to the initiation of the assertion protocol.
 In other cases, the IdP will generate a temporary secret and transmit it to the authenticated subscriber for this purpose.
 When this secret is used to authenticate to the RP, this temporary secret will be referred to as a secondary authenticator.
-Secondary authenticators include assertions in the direct model, session keys in Kerberos, assertion references in the indirect model, and cookies used for authentication.
+Secondary authenticators include assertions in the front-channel model, session keys in Kerberos, assertion references in the back-channel model, and cookies used for authentication.
 The threats to the secondary authenticator are as follows: -->